On December 12, 2012, ten middle school leadership students and I assisted in a community service event to help those in need over the holidays.

 Our team worked a four hour shift on a Saturday morning at the event.
-We were assigned various duties from individually escorting recipients through the food, clothing and toys lines to working in the warehouse loading and unloading boxes.
+We were assigned various duties, from individually escorting recipients through the food, clothing, and toy lines, to working in the warehouse loading and unloading boxes.

-As I continue to work with our future leaders and whose generation will be the largest in the workforce by 2020, I believe it is important we teach and put our youth in positions to work and lead in the community.
+As I continue to work with our future leaders (whose generation will be the largest in the workforce by 2020), I believe it is important that put our youth in positions to work and lead in the community.

-Here are four reason youth should give back to their communities, which in return, helps develop their leadership skills:
+Here are four reasons that youth should give back to their communities, which will also develop their leadership skills:

 1. Difficulties in Life Make You Stronger

-Leaders know, mostly through experience, times can be tough.
-This can be in a form of taking on a new leadership role in an organization or to making unpopular decisions as the CEO that will affect many people.
+Leaders know, mostly through experience, that sometimes, life can be tough.
+This could be in a form of a new, daunting leadership role in an organization or making unpopular decisions as the CEO that will affect many people.

-As one student shared with me during a break that just a short year ago she experienced being in a food pantry line with her parents that were laid off from the aircraft industry.
+As one student shared with me, just a year ago, she experienced being in a food pantry line with her parents who were laid off from the aircraft industry.
 Her family, during those times, routinely struggled and accepted charitable gifts until the parents were able to get back on their feet.

-She stated to me that the experience did not change her, but made her stronger.
-It has been my experience that when youth experience difficulties others may be going through, often more than not they can relate.
+She stated to me that the experience may have changed her, but only to make her stronger.
+It has been my experience that when youths experience difficulties that others may be going through, they can often relate.

-As leaders, we need strength during difficult times and understand that before you can succeed you must learn to fail and struggle.
+As leaders, we need strength during difficult times and the ability to understand that before you can succeed, you must learn from failure and struggle.

 2. Keep Investing in People

-Great leaders know the importance of people and being in the people development business.
-Having youth think of others, or putting them in positions where they are not the focus allows them to avoid being self-serving.
+Great leaders know the importance of people and being in the “people development” business.
+When young people think of others, or put themselves in positions where they are not the focus, it allows them to avoid being self-serving.

 3. Giving Back Brings Rewards

-When youth learn the importance of connecting to their communities it not only makes for a better person and student, but also a better citizen and a better American.
+When young people learn the importance of connecting to their communities, it not only makes for a better person and student, but also a better citizen American.

-As leaders, parents, clergy, educators etc., creating those feeling with our youth now will create future rewards for us as we, in the very near future, will be dependent on this group of young men and women to lead this county.
+As leaders, parents, clergy, educators etc., creating those feelings in our youth now will create future rewards for us, as we will someday be dependent on this group of young men and women to lead this county.

 4. Be Thankful

-By being a part of this event and the classroom discussion, the main word that continued to surface was “thankful.”
+By participating in this event and the classroom discussion, the main word that surfaced was “thankful.”
 The second was “grateful.”

-Leaders who have the ability to show gratitude and to be thankful have proven to change the way we think, how we treat each other, forced us to look at our short comings, and how this world operates.
+Leaders who have the ability to show gratitude and to be thankful can change the way we think and treat each other, as well as force us to look at our shortcomings and how this world operates.

-Having youth provide a service back to the communities they live, go to school, or church is a great way to establish a youth’s foundation of servant leadership.
+Having youth provide a service back to the communities where they live, go to school, or attend church is a great way to establish a youth’s foundation of servant leadership.